T’Pau, a canon character, is a part of the Star Trek: Enterprise Vulcan arc.

 Perhaps that detail shouldn’t have been left out.

-But, truly, teens are teens, wherever you go, and whatever age adolescence happens for a particular species (for Vulcans, it can apparently occur somewhat later).
-And so there is a bit of a push and pull that occurs.
+But, truly, teens are teens, wherever you go, and whatever age adolescence happens for a particular species (for Vulcans, it apparently happens somewhat later).
+And so there is a bit of a push and pull.
 Who will end up together?
-Will Bron’s advances be accepted or repelled?
+Will she accept or repel Bron’s advances?
 Bron’s got a secret weapon, but you’ll have to read the story in order to find out just what it is.

-Gorn are nearly universally set up as hissing, sneering bad guys, and I wanted there to be a way to redeem them.
-After all, they’re not too terribly different from Xindi Reptilians, and that species was redeemed by the end of ENT.
+Finally, orn are nearly universally hissing, sneering bad guys, and I wanted there to be a way to redeem them.
+After all, they’re not too terribly different from Xindi Reptilians, and that species saw redemption by the end of ENT.
 Plus, I would hope that, eventually, the entire galaxy will be at peace.
 That means breaking bread with Gorn.
 And if they are at all like Bron, and even Skrol, it’ll be easy.